steadybit/docs-public/install-and-configure/install-on-prem-platform/README.md

 ## Step 1 - Get your keys

 The agent key is needed to install the platform and connect the Steadybit agents against it.
+Further, a license key is needed to activate the platform.
-Get in touch with us and we will provide you an on-prem license and an agent key.
+Get in touch with us and we will provide you an on-prem license key and an agent key.

 ## Step 2 - Deploy Platform